 Brian E. Sweis

-Brian E. Sweis (Associate Director) is a founding member of Partners That Heal and forever a kid at heart.
+Brian E. Sweis (Program Director) is a founding member of Partners That Heal and forever a kid at heart.
 Brian loves making people laugh, and while he believes a good dose of laughter is priceless, what’s most important is being involved with projects that simply make people “feel”- whether it be through the playback theatre work he does with at-risk youth as an ensemble member of Essential Theatre, or as a vocalist in the longest running Christmas Cabaret in the valley during the holidays.
 Brian has performed on stage with more than 10 theatres across the valley, including The Phoenix Theatre Company.
 Aside from theatre, he occasionally plays the role of host, MC, announcer, or production manager for live events, and also assists in the training of medical students as a standardized patient for the University of Arizona School of Medicine.
 He can often be found in the studio doing voiceovers for clients such as Pearson, Amazon, and the University of Phoenix.

 Sally Jo Bannow